milesillsley/CV/README.md

 I studied Physics at university, worked for over 2 years processing seismic data and have recently graduated from [Makers Academy](http://www.makersacademy.com/) - Europes leading Web Developer bootcamp.

-I am looking for a job where I can continue to grow and further myself as a developer, learn new tech and use Agile methodologies to solve real problems.
+I am looking for a job where I can continue to grow and further myself as a developer, learn new tech and use Agile methodologies to solve real world problems.

 ## Projects